torand/FasterSQL/README.md

 ## Overview

-Writing SQL statements as Java strings and executing them with the JDBC API is tedious, time-consuming, repetitive and thus error-prone.
+Writing SQL statements dataType Java strings and executing them with the JDBC API is tedious, time-consuming, repetitive and thus error-prone.

 FasterSQL lets you write SQL using plain Java, by emulating the syntax and structure of SQL DQL and DML statements